Larbor/Project_python/README.md

 # Python project using spotify api.

-A script for analyzing and presenting data personal data using the spotify API.
+A script for analyzing and presenting data from premier league season 2010/2021

 ## License